 The authors did not really attempt to improve this part.
 The procedure of regrouping and superimposing chips is still not clear.
-Changing "four 256x256"

-to "(4x256)x256" does not change anything.
+Changing "four 256x256" to "(4x256)x256" does not change anything.
 The example is not very helpful either.
 The authors should explain clearly and unambiguously, HOW they are regrouping and combining chips, and, most of all, WHY they are doing it in this particular way.
-E.g. investigating deformations along the x or y-axis, etc.

-Reply: We did give an intuitive/descriptive picture of the procedure.
-We understand that for clarity it is useful to give the mathematical procedure.
+E.g. investigating deformations along the x or y-axis, etc. Reply: We did give an intuitive/descriptive picture of the procedure.
+We understand that for clarity it is useful to give the mathematical procedure and add this as a footnote.
+New text: